jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 --------------- |
 It is important to seek help with solving a problem once you've hit a wall.
 MD5 collusions are a thing and they can actually happen, and you can make them happen!
 Jack should have just been nice instead of trying to hack the naughty/nice blockchain.
 With PDF documents, there is definitely more than what meets the eye.
-Make sure you're a hundred percent confident you can recreate current state before you move on to make changes and create a new state that shows some differences and not others.
+Lastly, make sure you're a hundred percent confident you can recreate current state before you move on to make changes and create a new state that shows some differences and not others.
 For example, an non-changing MD5 hash and a changing SHA256 hash. |

 # Challenges: